 US pushes for better tap water but must win over wary public

 ST. LOUIS (AP) — Angela Stamps won’t drink water from her faucet, showers less and no longer takes the baths she once found relaxing.
-She cooks with tap water but sometimes skips rinsing her produce.
+She doesn’t cook with tap water and sometimes skips rinsing her produce.

 Even though the amount of lead in Flint, Michigan's tap water has been well below a key state threshold for several years, she hasn't been able to stop worrying since going through the trauma of the city's lead crisis.